Llanfaethlu: Shipwrecks

 The Hypatia was a 170 ft wooden barque built in 1856 and registered at Skien, Norway.
 On 16 November 1888 it was carrying a cargo of timber from West Bay in Nova Scotia to Liverpool but became stranded on the beach south of Borthwen headland in a southwesterly force 8 gale.
-The captain and another man had landed by boat but at high water the barque was blown stem on to the rocks.
+The captain and another man had landed by boat, but at high water the barque was blown stem on to the rocks.
 The Holyhead lifeboat was called out and Mr Williams, Chief Coastguard, was able to deploy their rocket apparatus to get a line out to the barque.
 The 13 men still on board were all landed safely with their baggage.

 The United Friends was a wooden sloop built in 1828 which was wrecked while carrying coal and maize from Liverpool to Trefadog on 22 November 1877.
 It had nearly reached its destination when it was caught in a northwesterly force 9 near the Borthwen headland and blown onshore to become stranded.

 Towards the southern end of Llanfaethlu's 5 miles of coast is Creigiau Cliperau (Clipperau Point).
 Ships being driven south-west down the coast have been especially likely to be driven ashore against this headland.
 Vessels lost here include the Maeleta on 12 December 1883; the Penpoll on 17 November 1883; the Antelope, on 3 April 1886; the Alexandra on 9 February 1871; and on Penrhyn point, the Dale on 20 December 1824; the Alert on 10 February 1826; the Robert Mills on 27 February 1860; the Avondale on 9 December 1886; the Francis Griffiths on 11 November 1861; and the steamship Meath on 1 February 1892.

-Prototected Areas
+Protected areas

 The whole coastal strip of Llanfaethlu Community, along with the vast majority of Anglesey's coastline, lies within the Isle of Anglesey Area of Outstanding Natural Beauty.
-The AONB along this section is roughly 2km wide, and runs up to the outskirts of both Llanfaethlu village and Llanfwrog.
+The AONB along this section is roughly 2 km wide, and runs up to the outskirts of both Llanfaethlu village and Llanfwrog.
 Some 6km of the 200 km Anglesey Coastal Path runs along the length of Llanfaethlu's coastline.

-An area of mire and fen known as Llyn Garreg-lwyd is designated a Site of Special Scientific Interest, due to its wetland plants and associated breeding birds.
+An area of mire and fen known as Llyn Garreg-lwyd is designated a Site of Special Scientific Interest (SSSI), due to its wetland plants and associated breeding birds.
 It includes one of the largest reedbeds on Anglesey.
 The SSSI covers 17.7 ha in the valley to the north-east of Carreglwyd house.
 The site straddles the boundary between Llanfaethlu and Cylch-y-Garn Communities.
 It is best viewed from the road towards Rhydwyn, which runs along its eastern edge.